Princess Diana’s sheep sweater smashes records to sell for $1.1 million

 The playfully patterned wool jumper featuring a single black sheep in a grid of white ones was bought by an unidentified bidder at Sotheby’s online Fashion Icons sale.

 The auction house had valued it at between $50,000 and $80,000 ahead of two weeks of bidding that ended Thursday.
-With 15 minutes left until the sale closed, the highest offer stood at $190,000 but leaped to $1.1 million after a final flurry of bids.
+With 15 minutes left until the sale closed, the highest offer stood at $190,000, but leapt to $1.1 million after a final flurry of bids.

 The previous record for a piece of Diana memorabilia was $604,800 for a Victor Edelstein-designed ballgown sold by Sotheby’s in January.